automl/amltk/docs/guides/optimization.md

 ## Creating an optimizer

-We'll start by using [`RandomSearch`][byop.optimization.RandomSearch] to search for an optimal value for `#!python "x"` but later on we'll switch to using [SMAC](https://github.com/automl/SMAC3) which is a much smarter optimizer.
+We'll start by using [`RandomSearch`][amltk.optimization.RandomSearch] to search for an optimal value for `#!python "x"` but later on we'll switch to using [SMAC](https://github.com/automl/SMAC3) which is a much smarter optimizer.

 === "Creating an optmizer"

     ```python hl_lines="9 10"
-    from byop.optimization import RandomSearch
+    from amltk.optimization import RandomSearch
-    from byop.pipeline import searchable
+    from amltk.pipeline import searchable

     def poly(x):
         return (x**2 + 4*x + 3) / x